I’m willing to bet that today, the typical campaign at any brand uses a media mix.

 Media mix models can be used to analyze the relationship between a dependent variable and an independent variable.

 For instance, let's say a business has a question like, "How did paying for a sponsored tweet affect overall blog traffic?"
 The business's media mix model should then accurately depict how a dependent variable – like overall blog traffic – relates to an independent variable, such as investing in Twitter.

 For businesses still deciding if a media mix optimization is a good idea for them, we've put together key tips to guide you when creating a media mix model.
 Let's explore those, next.

 Tips for Optimizing Your Media Mix

 1. Collect personal level data.

-What it means to collect personal level data is to focus on analytics that will help provide an accurate picture of how customers engage with a media mix.
+The goal here is to find and focus on analytics that will help provide an accurate picture of how customers engage with your media mix.

 Analytics software is expansive and offers an array of tools for use.
-If you're in the market for one, HubSpot has a post on some pretty great SEO tools for analyzing webpage performance.
-When creating the media mix model, don't focus on all metrics if they aren't helpful towards your main goal.
+If you're in the market for one, the HubSpot Marketing Hub is a great place to go.

 3. Choose the right platform.